abdulhaqshah/be-prepared-app-bk/README.md

 ## How to run the Project

-To run the project just run this command in your command line nodemon server/app.js
+To run the project just run this command in your command line 'npm start'